 We’ve partnered with the NSW government and ROC Partners to implement the $150 million GO NSW Equity Fund.
 The fund will provide expansionary capital to high-growth and high-potential small to medium-sized enterprises based in NSW that have reached the stage where they wish to expand.
 The fund will also focus on companies that demonstrate positive socio-economic benefits such as job creation, regional growth or building intellectual property.
 Target industry sectors include food and agribusiness, tourism, smart cities infrastructure and advanced manufacturing.

 Climate change is a risk factor which can result in direct and indirect impact to our members’ financial returns.
 As a result, we also seek to actively invest in renewables.
-Our portfolio now includes solar in the Philippines and wind and hydro in India, as well as renewable projects through South America.
+Our portfolio now includes investments in renewable energy projects throughout the world, including investments in North America, South America, Europe, and Asia Pacific.

 It’s still early days for self-drive car technology, but things are moving quickly.
 Zoox is a robotics start-up based in California.
 While it is a smaller player in the self-drive market compared to the likes of Apple, Google and General Motors, Zoox is still valued north of $US1.5 billion.
 Zoox is aiming to provide a fully autonomous taxi service, similar to Uber but with no driver or steering wheel, by 2020.
 Supporters of driverless cars say they will make roads safer by cutting down on accidents caused by distracted drivers or other human errors, as well as reducing traffic pollution.

 Zoox was founded by Melbourne creative entrepreneur, Tim Kentley-Klay and American engineer, Jesse Levinson.